 How much spending money should I take to Portugal

 You’ll need to budget for around £45 per person per day, or £315 per week to include all meals and excursions in Portugal.
-It may be worth considering going all-inclusive – try the Yellow Alvor Hotel from £407pp* all inclusive for seven nights.
+It may be worth considering an All Inclusive holiday to Portgual – try the Yellow Alvor Hotel from £407pp* all inclusive for seven nights.

 Tipping in Portugal